-- Gross claims provisions: Best estimate of provisions that relate to the earned exposure. - Gross premium provisions: Best estimate of provisions that relate to the unearned exposure i.e. driven by unearned premium and policies which are bound but not yet incepted (BBNI) at the valuation date. - Risk margin: Additional provision to bring the Best estimates to the level required to transfer the obligations to a third party undertaking.
+Gross claims provisions: best estimates of provisions that relate to the earned exposure.

+- Gross premium provisions: best estimates of provisions that relate to the unearned exposure i.e., driven by unearned premium and policies which are bound but not yet incepted (BBNI) at the valuation date. - Risk margin: Additional provision to bring the best estimates to the level required to transfer the obligations to a third-party undertaking.